perasd9/AMVI-Clojure-DSL/README.md

 ## Benchmark

 Regarding measurements of performance I did comparison about cached validations.
 We can say that macro which used cache as mechanism has provided better performance.
 In this project I have used Criterium library for performance testing.

+## Finish

+Address a common challenge in data processing – the need for efficient and reusable data validation.
+In many real-world applications, validating data before processing is crucial to ensure accuracy and integrity.
+Recognizing this need, I decided to create a Domain-Specific Language (DSL) in Clojure, aimed at simplifying and streamlining the process of validating different types of data inputs.

+Through extensive research and experimentation with Clojure's powerful macro system, I was able to develop a suite of validation tools that are both flexible and efficient.
+What initially seemed like a simple task grew into a more involved development process, as I realized the importance of correct macro structuring and the need for reusable, easily integrable validation rules.

+Gained valuable insights into Clojure’s unique strengths, particularly its ability to extend functionality through macros.
+By focusing on solving a real-world problem in data processing, I didn't only learn a lot about Clojure but also created a practical tool that can help streamline data validation tasks(surely not correct and flexible as well as already well known solutions but tried) in various applications.

+Looking ahead, I am excited about the potential to expand and improve this DSL, particularly in the areas of optimization and adding more complex validation rules.
+I also hope to continue exploring how Clojure can be applied in other domains, such as AI and development of compilers, transpilers..., where its flexibility and power could be further leveraged.
+Also, macro system in clojure unlike in C or other languages is really above all of them and I am sure I haven't even scratched the surface.